nurme-ave/react-tenzies/README.md

 # Tenzies - React App

-This is a personal project built by [Ave Nurme](https://www.avenurme.dev).
+This is a project built at my Scrimba React course with Bob Ziroll.

 ## Table of contents